 To begin with, it’s worth learning the difference between bacteria and viruses.
 In simple terms, bacteria are small single-celled free-living organisms that can reproduce and can live inside or outside a body, while viruses are a non-living collection of molecules consisting of genetic material that need a host cell in order to reproduce but can survive on surfaces for a long period of time.

-The unique formulation in our dual-action disinfectant wipes means you clean and disinfect at the same time, whilst being effective against bacteria and viruses in just 30 seconds.
+The unique formulation in our dual-action disinfectant wipes means you clean and disinfect at the same time, with the wipes being effective against bacteria and viruses in just 30 seconds.
 This contact time is an important number – it’s the length of time the disinfectant solution must remain in contact with the surface in order to be effective.

 When you need to kill viruses and bacteria, it’s important to use products that are specifically designed for this purpose, rather than standard multipurpose wipes, as standard wipes don’t have the killing power required to stop the spread of these germs.

-Again, terms such as ‘Effective against Covid-19’ may be displayed on the pack, but it’s important to check the contact time.
-The Uniwipe Clinical Midi-Wipes are professionally tested to EN14476, which means they are proven to kill enveloped viruses in 30 seconds (Coronavirus / SARS-CoV-2 is the enveloped virus that causes Covid-19 disease).
+Again, terms such as ‘effective against Covid-19’ may be displayed on the pack, but it’s important to check the contact time.
+The Uniwipe Clinical Midi-Wipes are professionally tested to EN14476, which means they are proven to kill enveloped viruses in 30 seconds.

 To clean surfaces effectively, it’s best to follow these simple steps: